dburriss/TestingWorkshop/maintenance/README.md

 1. More unit tests as currently there is only end-to-end tests.
 2. A clean architecture to make the cart more testable.

+> Note: For the end-to-end tests, the codebase contains Fake implementations of Services and Repositories that mimic real world implementations.
+This includes some jitter and random failures to simulate network issues.

 ## Instructions

 Follow the kata, step by step.
 Do not read ahead.
 You are free to do any refactoring that you see fit as you go but try to keep them small.
 In fact, that is the goal of the kata, to make small changes that will make the code more maintainable, while still adding new features.